Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 #### The Adapter Set Configuration

-For this demo, we just use a Proxy Data Adapter, while instead, as Metadata Adapter, we use a default one: the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java)).
+For this demo, we just use a Proxy Data Adapter, while instead, as Metadata Adapter, we use the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, already provided by Lightstreamer server.
 This Adapter pair will be referenced by the clients as "**PROXY_HELLOWORLD**".
 The `adapters.xml` file looks like: